Home » Dessert » Old Fashioned Candy Cane Fudge

 Cubed cheesecake with raspberry swirls, arranged neatly on a dark surface, reminiscent of candy cane fudge.

-Chill for 2 to 3 hours and then cut into squares.
+Step 4: Chill for 2 to 3 hours and then press any extra candy cane toppings into the fudge before cutting it into squares

 Note